 Lack of Self-Reliance

-They won’t have the tools or skills necessary to survive.
+The dependents won’t have the tools or skills necessary to survive.
 By fostering this dependency, they lose their self-reliance abilities.
 These are essential to survival and betterment by any person.

 Take another example.
 Consider if the government can’t pay the bills they have, so they print more money.
 Now inflation goes through the roof.
 One dollar is now worth much less than what it was yesterday.
 Those who diligently paid their taxes and survive off of their remaining income have less money in savings.
 Those who are reliant on the government receive less in purchasing power.
 Everyone in this situation loses.
 Besides the government, who just procrastinated the problem.

-Don’t surrender your independence!
+Don’t surrender your independence.
 Become better.
 Become stronger.
 Fight to be more self-reliant.
 And encourage others to do the same.